Copyright © Giulia Skye 2021

 “Hi, I’m Gary Grice.”
 The guy held a notepad and phone, his lips twisting to one side when he smiled, like he was about to tell a dirty joke.
 “What’s your name, sweetheart?”

 “Hey, Gary, what publication did you say you worked for?”
-Sebastian smoothly cut in, ignoring not only the question but also the keen curiosity on the journalist’s face.
+Sebastian smoothly cut in, ignoring the question and the obvious curiosity on the journalist’s face.
 “Do you have a card?”

 “Not to hand, but I can get you all the affiliation details you want.
 How about I bring them to your press call tomorrow?”

 “That’ll be great.”
 Sebastian’s smile was affable enough, but far from natural.
-He kept his arm hooked around her and she snuggled against his body, engulfed in his woodsy scent which was far from unpleasant.
+As he’d kept his arm hooked around her, Helen snuggled against his body, engulfed in his fresh woodsy scent.

 “Mind if I take a photo?”